Artikash/Textractor/README.md

 ## Contributing

 All contributions are appreciated!
-Please email (akashmozumdar@gmail.com) me if you have any questions about the codebase, I know it's messy and undercommented.
-And no, I'm not busy!<br>
+Please email (no, I'm not busy!) me at akashmozumdar@gmail.com if you have any questions about the codebase; I know it's messy and undercommented.<br>
 You should use the standard process of making a pull request (fork, branch, commit changes, make PR from your branch to my master).

 ## License